Hawaiian Poke Bowl with Spicy Aioli

 Thanks to popular build-your-own poke bowl restaurants such as Aloha Poke Co., the traditional Hawaiian poke dish has made its way from the islands to the mainland.
 And I am so happy for that!

 I love all the contrasting textures, colors, and flavors of a poke bowl!
-This is how I order mine whenever we go to Aloha Poke Co.:
+Here is how we make ours:

 - Sushi rice

 - Sushi-grade salmon (also called sashimi-grade)

 - Seaweed salad – I have fallen hard for this since first enjoying it at a sushi restaurant last year.
 I love that it’s an option at Aloha Poke Co., and found some for my own recipe at a local Asian market’s deli.
 If you don’t know what it looks like, it’s in the center of my poke bowl.

 - Pickled ginger – I am only slightly addicted to this stuff.
 Hatti always knows to ask for extra ginger when she picks up sushi for me!

 - Fried onion

 - Black and/or white sesame seeds

 - Green onions